andyhasit/wallace/README.md

 const component = new TaskList()
 ```

+### Real components

 So unlike React, your components are real objects, which you can pass around, and whose prototypes you can extend or modify.

-This has interesting implications which we'll cover later.
+This changes how you work with them.
+No ugly patterns like hooks.

+Many are non-repeated.

+Then talk about controllers.

+### OOP